r12f/rnp/README.md

       8940 |  12.95  11.24  10.96  12.43    -      -      -      -      -      -
 ```

+## Installation
+We are currently supporting multiple ways to install Rnp.
+Please check the detailed doc here: [Install Rnp](https://github.com/r12f/rnp/wiki/Install-Rnp).

 ## Why Rnp?

 Ping is one of the most frequently used tool for testing network reachability.
 And yet, we have another one here...
 So why?

-Despite there are numerous ping tools in the market, I wrote RNP for some specific reasons:
+Despite there are numerous ping tools in the market, I wrote Rnp for some specific reasons:
 * **Wide platform support**, so we can run it everywhere.
   * Wide platform support: Windows/Linux, x86/amd64/arm64.
   * Wide machine environment support: Minimum dependencies, such as runtimes like JRE/CLR.